Why do you attend conferences, and what makes a great conference?

 Many of us attend conferences to observe and learn from the many great presentations from experienced speakers.
 However, there is another major benefit in attending: you are surrounded by industry peers.
 This means that the events have a dual purpose in networking.
 But, if you are spending all your time listening to talks then how do you get to meet like-minded individuals at these events?

 When we started organising conferences at Happy that was a key driver: how do we make them great interactive experiences, ones where you don’t have to make an effort to meet people and you also get the chance to talk about what you hear?

 The Happy Conference Methodology

 Speak and discuss: Most speakers find it a challenge to create interaction.
-So we now set a clear format: Talk for nine-minutes then ask a question of the audience – for them to discuss in pairs, threes or across the whole table.
-Just for three to five minutes.
-(Note: You don’t have to get feedback.
-The important thing is that the discussion happens, not that everyone gets to hear what everybody has said.)
+So we now set a clear format: Talk for nine minutes then ask a question of the audience – for them to discuss in pairs, threes, or just across the whole table.
+They only need to discuss it for three to five minutes.
+We advise that for a 30-minute presentation it is two nine minute sections and discussion, while for forty-five it would be three sections with discussion.